 - Mulch doesn’t have to be fancy just get the lowest level of hardwoods.
 This is a cheap way to retain consistent heat and moisture on plants and when placed between rows will degrade and add to the strength of your soil.
 It is a cheap way to build up soil and get your own compost pile going.

 That is my quick reference of tips for the beginner.
 Now let’s break down the different soil options from a high level.
 This is not the purist farmer professional version, this is simply intended to cut through the info for you to know what to buy quickly as a beginner or someone who just doesn’t want all the nitty-gritty info that is GREAT, but not necessary for about 90% of gardeners.
 This is also a great reference guide for anyone your first garden as well.
+If you’re looking for a property to buy with a garden, just know that Blossom By The Park residents will be able to enjoy the contemporary and stylish design and maintained outdoor garden.

 Different Type of Soils